-The Chief Information Officer requested the Bank transfer the entire \$6 million of funding from the health information technology planning loan fund to the electronic health information exchange fund.
+Through January 31, 2023, the Chief Information Officer has requested the Bank transfer \$6 million of funding from the health information technology planning loan fund to the electronic health information exchange fund.

-4House Bill No. 1021 (2023) provides for a transfer of \$3 million, as requested by the Chief Information Officer, from the health information technology planning loan fund to the electronic health information exchange fund for the purpose of defraying the expenses of the Health Information Technology Office and the health information network during the 2023-25 biennium.
+4House Bill No. 1021 (2023), as approved by the House, provides for a transfer of \$3 million, as requested by the Chief Information Officer, from the health information technology planning loan fund to the electronic health information exchange fund for the purpose of defraying the expenses of the Health Information Technology Office and the health information network during the 2023-25 biennium.